Qutrits for physics at the LHC: Methods

 \subsubsection{Canonical states SU(3) y SO(3)}

-The group of unitary transformations in three dimensions $SU(3)$ and the group of rotations in three dimensions $SO(3)$ play a fundamental role in the study of qutrits.
-The transformations generated by the complex exponentiation of the $SU(3)$ group generators, the Gell-Mann matrices, are given by
+The group of unitary transformations in three dimensions SU(3) and the group of rotations in three dimensions SO(3) play a fundamental role in the study of qutrits.
+The transformations generated by the complex exponentiation of the SU(3) group generators, the Gell-Mann matrices, are given by

-These matrices represent different types of unitary transformations in a specific subspace within the entire qutrit state through their exponentiation, except for $U_{\lambda_8}(\theta)$, which only adds a relative phase.
-Two sets of $SO(3)$ generators, $J_i$ and $\Sigma_i$, are worth mentioning.
+These matrices represent different types of unitary transformations in a specific subspace within the entire qutrit state, except for $U_{\lambda_8}(\theta)$, which only adds a relative phase.
+Two sets of SO(3) generators, $J_i$ and $\Sigma_i$, are worth mentioning.
 They are defined as

 The $J_i$ matrices generate finite rotations around the $x$, $y$, and $z$ axes, while the $\Sigma_i$ matrices generate the corresponding three-dimensional unitary transformation.
 It should be noted that the matrices of the $\Sigma_i$ group are a normalized linear combination of two Gell-Mann matrices.
 For instance, $\Sigma_1$ is the result of the sum of $\lambda_1$ plus $\lambda_6$ multiplied by a normalisation factor $\frac{1}{\sqrt{2}}$.
 In this way, the operator $\Sigma_1$ can act as a unitary transformation within the space $\{\ket{-1},\ket{0},\ket{1}\}$.
-The points on the Majorana sphere transform as vectors in three-dimensional space under rotations, following the fundamental representation of $SO(3)$ \cite{Majorana}.
+The points on the Majorana sphere transform as vectors in three-dimensional space under rotations, following the fundamental representation of SO(3)~\cite{Majorana}.
 Thus, while the $J_i$ group contains the generators of the Lie algebra, the $\Sigma_i$ group produces real physical rotations, moving the two points of the Majorana sphere, in $\mathbb{R}^3$.